 Section I: General Information

-The Burnett Honors College coordinates the Honors in the Major (HIM) program, which is designed to encourage the best juniors and seniors to undertake original and independent work in his or her major field of study.
+The Office of Honors Research in the Burnett Honors College coordinates the Honors in the Major (HIM) program, which is designed to encourage the best juniors and seniors to undertake original and independent work in their major field of study.
 Working closely with a faculty committee, students work over at least two semesters to design an Honors thesis or project.

-The faculty committee consists of a UCF faculty mentor from the student’s declared major who serves as the Thesis Chair and a second committee member that can be from the major area or outside of the major area as long as the member meets the minimum requirements.
+The faculty committee consists of a UCF faculty mentor from the student’s thesis discipline who serves as the Thesis Chair and a second committee member who can be from the same academic discipline/ department or outside of it as long as the member meets the minimum requirements.
 Additional committee members from UCF, other academic institutions, or community members may be added in consultation with the Thesis Chair.

 The Burnett Honors College provides the structure and oversight for the HIM program, but the academic direction and approval of the thesis project is the responsibility of the student’s faculty thesis committee and academic department.
 In some cases, departments or colleges have additional requirements for students who are pursuing the HIM program.
-These majors include, but are not limited to, Nursing, Biomedical Sciences and English.
-In addition to formal requirements, each department will have its own standards as to what constitutes a proper thesis or project report.
-Students must consult his or her Thesis Chair or HIM Coordinator for specific thesis guidelines.
+These majors include, but are not limited to, Nursing, Biomedical Sciences, Psychology and English.
+In addition to formal requirements, each department has its own standards as to what constitutes a proper thesis or project report.
+Students must consult their Thesis Chair or HIM Coordinator for specific thesis guidelines.

 At a minimum, the following criteria must be met for admission into the Honors in the Major program*: